aquaskyline/Clairvoyante/README.md

 conda install tensorflow-gpu
 ```

-Use `source deactivate` to exit the virtual environment.
+Use `conda deactivate` to exit the virtual environment.
-Use `source activate clairvoyante-conda-env` to re-enter the virtual environment.
+Use `conda activate clairvoyante-conda-env` to re-enter the virtual environment.

 ### Speed up with PyPy
 Without a change to the code, using PyPy python interpreter on some tensorflow independent modules such as `dataPrepScripts/ExtractVariantCandidates.py` and `dataPrepScripts/CreateTensor.py` gives a 5-10 times speed up.
 Pypy python interpreter can be installed by apt-get, yum, Homebrew, MacPorts, etc. If you have no root access to your system, the official website of Pypy provides a portable binary distribution for Linux.
 Following is a rundown extracted from Pypy's website (pypy-5.8 in this case) on how to install the binaries.